zalando-incubator/kubernetes-log-watcher/README.rst

 ``WATCHER_KUBERNETES_STRICT_LABELS``
   If set then only containers running in pods with ``application`` and ``version`` metadata labels will be considered for log watching.
 (Default is ``False``)

-  Default behavior is that kubernetes-log-watcher will adjust ``application_id`` and ``application_version`` from docker container image; in order to provide consistent data to log configuration agents.
+  The default behavior is that kubernetes-log-watcher will deduce ``application_id`` and ``application_version`` from docker container image; in order to provide consistent data to log configuration agents.

   Examples: